jaredaritter/todo/README.md

 ### Major

-- Project names with a space cannot be used with querySelector without modification.
-Will need to address for core functionality
-  - convert to kebab case for attributes?
-- Change project names to lowercase for use as attributes?
 - Having an area to manage state will be useful for organizing data.
   - Have a fake DB file?